 Hormones are powerful things!
-A little bit off, or not in the right balance can cause all sorts of issues – depression, low sex drive, poor muscle tone, weak bones… the list is endless.
+If they're a little bit off or not in the right balance it can cause all sorts of issues: depression, low sex drive, poor muscle tone, weak bones… the list is endless.

-Testosterone affects so many things that every male should seek out higher testosterone levels.
-Unfortunately a lot of men have less than ideal levels & don’t know what they’re missing out on.
-I see it all the time with new signups to The Program
+Testosterone affects so many things that every male should seek out higher testosterone levels (T levels).
+Unfortunately, a lot of men have less than ideal T levels and don’t know what they’re missing out on.
+I see it all the time with new members of The Program

 So what should you do if you're low in testosterone or simply want to boost your levels naturally?

-I’ve broken things into 3 sections—The first are your 'Must Do’s’.
-Before you start spending big dollars on all the supplements, and trying fancy hacks, stick with the big wins.
+I’ve broken things into three sections—The first is your 'Must Do' list.
+Before you start spending big dollars on all the supplements and trying fancy hacks, stick with the big wins.

-Then I move into the 'Should Do’s’.
-If you have the must do’s down solid, and still want more gains then you should do these.
+Then I move into the 'Should Do' list.
+If you have the big wins down solid and still want more gains then you should do these.

-Finally, the 'Could Do’s’.
-These are last resort, some of these things involve financial outlay, or may seem a bit silly.
-However you should still see some benefit.
+Finally, I cover the 'Could Do' list.
+These are ideas to try as a last resort.
+Some of these things involve financial outlay or may seem a bit silly.
+However, you should still see some benefit.

 So without further ado, let’s get started.

 Research shows that skipping sleep can drastically lower testosterone in healthy guys (1).
-After 1 week of less than ideal sleep duration testosterone levels decreased by 10–15%.
+After one week of less-than-ideal sleep duration testosterone levels decreased by 10–15%.

-Don’t bother spending your hard earned cash on supplements if you’re not sleeping a solid 8+ hours in a 24 hour window (i.e. 7+ hours at night, plus an hour nap is one option).
+Don’t bother spending your hard-earned cash on supplements if you’re not sleeping a solid eight hours or more in a 24-hour window (e.g., seven or more hours at night, plus an hour nap is one option).

-Yes you read this correct, eat more fat.
-If you’re still on the low fat wagon you’re doing it all wrong, that wagon crashed and burned long ago (be sure to read 9 Reasons Why Your Doctor Is Wrong About Fat).
+Yes, you read this correctly, eat more fat.
+If you’re still on the low-fat wagon you’re doing it all wrong.
+That wagon crashed and burned long ago!
+(Be sure to read 9 Reasons Why Your Doctor Is Wrong About Fat).

-But don't eat just any fat, Polyunsaturated fatty acids for instance can do more harm than good, in order to boost your testosterone naturally you should eat more Saturated fat – yes butter, bacon, egg yolks, beef fat are all sources of saturated fat.
+But don't eat just any fat.
+Polyunsaturated fatty acids, for instance, can do more harm than good.
+In order to boost your testosterone naturally, you should eat more saturated fat: butter, bacon, beef fat, coconut oil, and egg yolks are all sources of saturated fat.

 The Ideal Breakfast for Improving Your Testosterone Levels?